Bil’s rating (out of 5): BBB.5

 USA, 1932.
 Paramount Pictures.
 Screenplay by Benjamin Glazer, Oliver H.P.
 Garrett, based on the play by Laurence Stallings, from the novel by Ernest Hemingway.
 Cinematography by Charles Lang.
 Produced by Edward A. Blatt, Benjamin Glazer.
 Music by Herman Hand, W. Franke Harling, Bernhard Kaun, John Leipold, Paul Marquardt, Ralph Rainger, Milan Roder.
 Production Design by Roland Anderson, Hans Dreier.
 Costume Design by Travis Banton.
 Film Editing by Otho Lovering, George Nichols Jr..

 It’s an enjoyable and mature romantic drama that still packs quite a punch after all these years.
-Hayes, in one of her few film appearances before she became the first lady of American theatre, gives a frank and intelligent performance (as opposed to insipid and dewy, which is probably why she didn’t get too popular with audiences at the time), and Cooper radiates a sexy intelligence that was very rare in his early career.
+Hayes, in one of her few film appearances while enjoying success as the first lady of American theatre, gives a frank and intelligent performance (as opposed to insipid and dewy, which is probably why she didn’t get too popular with audiences at the time), and Cooper radiates a sexy intelligence that was very rare in his early career.

 Academy Awards: Best Cinematography; Best Sound Recording

 Nominations: Best Picture; Best Art Direction